Malaria & Safety – Arabuko Sokoke FR

 Wildlife Viewing

 Wildlife viewing in Arabuko Sokoke Forest Reserve is very safe.
-It is not a classic safari destination and there are very few dangerous animals around.
-There are elephants and buffalo, but densities are low and you are extremely unlikely to see them.
+Elephant and buffalo densities are low and you can only do forest walks accompanied by a guide who will be alert to the presence of large wildlife and know how to deal with an encounter.
 There are snakes, so hikers should stay on the trails to avoid being bitten.
 Encounters are rare though.
-For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.
+For more information, please read the 'Wildlife Viewing Safety Precautions' below.

 Want To Visit Arabuko Sokoke FR?